The Bernard Marr column: How small businesses can get started with big data

 After all, most small companies don’t want to stay small, right?
 Data analysis can lead to big things for small business – but it’s much more likely to happen if you go about it in a smart way.

-Bernard Marr’s latest book “Big Data: Using SMART Big Data, Analytics and Metrics To Make Better Decisions and Improve Performance” discusses how any business can create a big data strategy.
+Bernard Marr’s latest book “Big Data: Using SMART Big Data, Analytics and Metrics To Make Better Decisions and Improve Performance (external link)” discusses how any business can create a big data strategy.

 For further insights, read Bernard’s previous column on why big data matters to every business.